What is the difference between a Peavey and a Cant Hook?

 Hookaroons are great tools for reaching into or across machines to clear a jam or move cants and logs.
 These tools extend your reach or keep your hands out of harms way.
 They can also be used for moving slabs or firewood quickly.

-If you haven't heard the buzz yet, we would like to introduce you to our sister company, Bluecreeper.
+If you haven't heard the buzz yet, we would like to introduce you to our new product line, Bluecreeper.
 LogRite Tools purchased the company in 2011 after hearing that the owner was going to retire.
 Having used the penetrating, lubricating and cleansing products themselves, and like everyone else that has ever tried them, Kevin and Tammy knew that the products must live on.
-The former company was called "Rust Reaper" but soon after LogRite acquired the company, they renamed it in homage to the blue color the LogRite tools are now famous for.
+The former company was called "Rust Reaper" but soon after LogRite acquired the company, they renamed the product Bluecreeper to match the legendary Logrite blue.

 We invite all of our current customers and website visitors to visit the Bluecreeper website and try the products.
 We know that you will be as impressed as LogRite Tools is.
 After all, that impression made them buy the company.